Access and Control A Remote Computer

 Installing RustDesk

 For each computer, search for "RustDesk" in your Linux distribution's software repositories. (software store, software center, app center, etc.) On some Ubuntu derivatives you may need to add support for flatpak first.
 If it is not available in the repositories, or if the computer is not running Linux, then you can obtain the latest release from the website at https://rustdesk.com/ and click on the download button there.
 You will be taken to their GitHub page.
-There you will find releases for different architectures (64-bit and 32-bit versions of Windows, Ubuntu Mac, Android, iOS)
+There you will find releases for different architectures.
+(64-bit and 32-bit versions of Windows, Ubuntu Mac, Android, iOS, and more.)

-1. Search for Rustdesk in your software repository.
-This example here shows the Pop!_Shop application in System76's Pop!_OS Linux.
+- Search for Rustdesk in your software repository.
+Our example here shows the Pop!_Shop application in System76's Pop!_OS Linux.
 The steps are very similar to installing software in other Linux distributions.
 For macOS and Windows, the installation process will follow their normal installation steps.
 Setting up the RustDesk application should be identical across operating system platforms.

 Connecting to the remote computer